peteroupc/peteroupc.github.io/morealg.md

 6. If _ret_ is less than (or equal to) _&#x2113;_, return 1.
 If _ret_ is less than _u_, go to the next step.
 If neither is the case, return 0.
 (If _ret_ is a uniform PSRN, these comparisons should be done via the **URandLessThanReal algorithm**, which is described in my [**article on PSRNs**](https://peteroupc.github.io/exporand.html).)
 7. Add 1 to _n_ and go to step 3.

-In this algorithm, the error term, which follows from _Taylor's theorem_, has a numerator of 2 because 2 is higher than the maximum value that the function's slope, slope-of-slope, etc. functions can achieve anywhere in the interval [0, 1].
+In this algorithm, the error term, which follows from the _Lagrange remainder_ for Taylor series, has a numerator of 2 because 2 is higher than the maximum value that the function's slope, slope-of-slope, etc. functions can achieve anywhere in the interval [0, 1].

 The second algorithm is one I found that takes advantage of the convex combination method.